cornell-ece2300/ece2300-docs/docs/ece2300-lab1-primer.md

 involves first creating the module, and then instantiating it wherever we want that logic.

 First, let's define our module.
-In `AwesomeBlock.v`, define a module named `AwesomeBlock` that represents the gate-level network above.
-As a hint, it should have three inputs (`a`, `b`, and `c`), and one output `y`.
-From there, write the logic inside the module so that the same logic occurs as is represented by our gate-level netlist.
-Make sure to save the file when you're done (_File -> Save_)
+In `PairTripleDetector.v`, define a module named `PairTripleDetector` that represents the gate-level network above, exactly as done in [section](https://github.com/cornell-ece2300/ece2300-sec02).
+Make sure that it has three inputs (`in0`, `in1`, and `in2`), and one output (`out`).
+Make sure that it contains the logic to implement the gate-level network above.
+Lastly, make sure to save the file when you're done (_File -> Save_)

 From here, we can _instantiate_ this module - create an instance of the